lurchmath/fic-experiment/to-do.md

     should include the working forwards/backwards option as well as the question of how many copies of a formula to add.
 Provide proofs of all the claims made in such documentation.
+ 1. Create a compact string encoding of LCs (a faithful embedding) for use when caching things like whether derivations hold.